Free and non-binding

 Eligible measures include wall, roof, and ceiling insulation; window and external-door replacement; ventilation systems; heating-system replacement; digital energy optimisation; and optimisation of an existing heating system more than two years old.
 The property must be in the EU or EEA, older than ten years, used for own residential purposes, and the work must be carried out by a qualified contractor with a German-language invoice and bank-transfer payment.

 You cannot combine Section 35c with a KfW 458 grant for the same measure.
 Choose one path.
-For most homeowners with lower incomes, the KfW 458 grant (up to 70%) provides a significantly larger benefit.
+For most homeowners with lower incomes, the KfW 458 grant (30 to 80% depending on income) provides a significantly larger benefit.
 The Section 35c route may be preferable for high-income homeowners who do not qualify for the income bonus and find the tax deduction more straightforward.

 Consult a tax advisor (Steuerberater) to calculate which option provides the greater net benefit for your specific tax situation.
 The decision depends on your marginal tax rate, eligible cost amount, and available bonus components.